Kherson: Predecessor settlements and the founding of Kherson

-Soviet era (1917–1991)

-Early Bolshevik period
+Early Ukrainian and Soviet rule

 In the Russian Constituent Assembly election held in November 1917—the first and last free election in Kherson for 70 years—Bolsheviks who had seized power in Petrograd and Moscow received just 13.2 percent of the vote in the Governorate.
 The largest electoral bloc in the district, with 43 percent of the vote, was an alliance of Ukrainian Socialist Revolutionaries (SRs), Russian Socialist Revolutionaries and the United Jewish Socialist Workers Party.

-The Bolsheviks dissolved SR-dominated Assembly after its first sitting, and proceeded to force from Kiev the Central Council of Ukraine (Tsentralna Rada) whose response to the Leninist coup had been to proclaim the independence of the Ukrainian People's Republic (UPR).
+The Bolsheviks dissolved the SR-dominated Constituent Assembly after its first sitting and, in December 1917, having declared the Ukrainian Soviet Republic, forced from Kyiv the Central Council of Ukraine (Tsentralna Rada) whose response to the Leninist coup had been to proclaim the Ukrainian People's Republic (UPR).
 But, before the Bolsheviks could secure Kherson, they were obliged to cede the region under the terms of the March 1918 Treaty of Brest-Litovsk to the German and Austrian controlled Ukrainian State.
-After the withdrawal of German and Austrian forces in November 1918, the efforts of the UPR (the Petluirites) to assert authority were frustrated by a French-led Allied intervention which occupied Kherson in January 1919.
+When German and Austrian forces withdrew in November 1918, the efforts of the Petluirites to assert authority of the UPR were frustrated by a French-led Allied intervention which occupied Kherson in January 1919.